-- People had access to a weekly menu which they helped choose and where possible were involved in the meal preparation.
-Staff understood people's dietary needs and preferences and these were recorded in people's respective care plans. - One person had required Speech and Language Therapists (SLT) involvement in relation to their dietary needs.
-This person was at the risk of choking.
-Staff knew how to support this person, including cutting up their food into bite size pieces and prompting them to take small mouthfuls at a slower pace. - Staff worked closely with other health and social care professionals to deliver effective care and treatment.
-One person had a condition in which they fixated on drinking fluids which could impact on their health and wellbeing.
-Staff monitored the person's fluid intake and had clear guidance on how to support the person to protect them from harm. - Staff had established good working relationships with a variety of health and social care professionals.
-Where advice had been sought from healthcare professionals this had been clearly recorded on people's individual care plans. - Each person had a health record where details of appointments attended, advice given by health care professionals and people's individual health needs and diagnoses were recorded.
-This included appointments with doctors, dentists and diabetes management.
-One person was an insulin controlled diabetic and support had been sought in relation to managing their diabetes. - People's care and treatment was reviewed with health care professionals at agreed intervals, to ensure their care and support remained appropriate and effective. - People's close relative's views were taken into account in relation to people's care.
-They were kept informed of all incidents and health related changes by staff. - One person was living with a condition which could cause them discomfort.
-The service worked with healthcare professionals and had adapted a plan to support the person to help reduce the discomfort.
-The service worked with healthcare professionals to discuss the medical support the person could access, including possible surgery. - The service worked alongside occupational therapists to support one person to maintain their level of mobility within the home.
-Staff had identified a concern regarding the person's wheelchair and were working with healthcare professionals to find an appropriate solution.
+• People had access to a weekly menu which they helped choose and where possible were involved in the meal preparation.
+Staff understood people's dietary needs and preferences and these were recorded in people's respective care plans.

+• Where necessary, staff monitored people with their dietary needs.
+For example, one person required monitoring and support to maintain a healthy balanced diet.

+• Staff worked closely with and had established good working relationships with a variety of health and social care professionals.
+Where advice had been sought from healthcare professionals, this had been clearly recorded on people's individual care plans.

+• Each person had a health record where details of appointments attended, advice given by health care professionals and people's individual health needs and diagnoses were recorded.
+This included appointments with doctors, dentists and other healthcare professionals.

+• People's care and treatment was reviewed with health care professionals at agreed intervals, to ensure their care and support remained appropriate and effective.

+• People's close relative's views were taken into account in relation to people's care.
+They were kept informed of all incidents and health related changes by staff.